muratkeremozcan/appsyncmasterclass-backend/README.md

 _(4.3)_ Configure Cognito to call the above lambda trigger function when a new user is registered.
 We can't use the lambda function's name, because that's something local to serverless framework.
-Instead we figure out the logical id sls generates for the lambda function, by using `npm run sls -- package`.
+Instead we figure out the logical id sls generates for the lambda function, by using `yarn sls -- package`.
 Which generates cloudformation template under .serverless folder.
 There look for `ConfirmUserSignupLambdaFunction`